chassweeting/agentslab/README.md

 If running the Restaurant APIs locally, then all you need provide is the Azure OpenAI resource configuration.

-Create Please create a `.env` file, and provide your own values for the following environment variables:
+Please create a `.env` file, and provide your own values for the following environment variables:

 ```bash
 AZURE_OPENAI_API_KEY=*****************************